-Whether you’re a brick-and-mortar office or you transitioned into a remote team due to the pandemic, it’s essential to know how productive your employees are.
+Whether you’re a brick-and-mortar office or you transitioned into a remote work environment due to the pandemic, it’s essential to know how productive your employees are.

-Monitoring your employees’ productivity helps both the employer and the employee gain accurate insights into how to boost their employee performance metrics.
+Employee productivity monitoring helps both the employer and the employee gain accurate insights into boosting employee performance.

 In this article, we’ll cover everything you need to know about monitoring employee productivity.